renatoparedes/scikit-neuromsi/README.md

 ## Features

-**Scikit-neuromsi** currently has three classes which implement neurocomputational models of multisensory integration.

-The available modules are:

-- **alais_burr2004**: implements the near-optimal bimodal integration employed by Alais and Burr (2004) to reproduce the Ventriloquist Effect.

-- **ernst_banks2002**: implements the visual-haptic maximum-likelihood
-    integrator employed by Ernst and Banks (2002) to reproduce the visual-haptic task.

-- **kording2007**: implements the Bayesian Causal Inference model for Multisensory Perception employed by Kording et al. (2007) to reproduce the Ventriloquist Effect.
+**Scikit-NeuroMSI** was designed to meet three fundamental requirements in the computational study of multisensory integration:

+- **Modeling Standardization**: Standardized interface for implementing and analyzing different types of models.
+The package currently handles the following model families: Maximum Likelihood Estimation, Bayesian Causal Inference, and Neural Networks.

+- **Data Processing Pipeline**: Multidimensional data processing across spatial dimensions (1D to 3D spatial coordinates), temporal sequences, and multiple sensory modalities (e.g., visual, auditory, touch).

+- **Analysis Tools:**: Integrated tools for parameter sweeping across model configurations, result visualisation and export, and statistical analysis of model outputs.

 In addition, there is a **core** module with features to facilitate the implementation of new models of multisensory integration.

 ## Requirements

-You need Python 3.9+ to run scikit-neuromsi.
+You need Python 3.10+ to run scikit-neuromsi.

 ## Installation